halcy/Mastodon.py/docs/index.rst

                  # way of conversation muting
         'pinned': # Boolean denoting whether or not the status is currently pinned for the
                   # associated account.
+        'replies_count': # The number of replies to this status.
     }

 Mention dicts